 Conduct your relationships on Facebook (a vampire institution).

-Trust in Social Security and Medicare (Ponzi institutions).
+Trust in Social Security and Medicare (unsustainable institutions).

 Residence in the corporate cocoon is not evil per se, but it substitutes for actual living.